junior-devleague/jr-devleague-unity-projects/exercises/colliders-and-debug/README.md

 #### OnTriggerEnter ()

 OnTriggerEnter is called when the collider called "other" enters the trigger.
-You can set this up so that
+**Note: One of the GameObjects *must* have a Rigidbody component for a Trigger event to occur**

+You can call OnTriggerEnter () like so:

+void OnTriggerEnter () {
+  // do something
+}

 #### OnTriggerStay ()

+OnTriggerStay will be called once per frame for every collider that is touching the trigger.

+void OnTriggerStay ()
+{
+  // do something
+}

 #### OnTriggerExit ()

+OnTriggerExit is called when the collider other has stopped touching the trigger.

+void OnTriggerExit ()
+{
+  // do something
+}